 - How many calories are in this salad?

-- Is their protein?
+- Is there a protein?

 - Does it align with my goals?